-95003 TD: Sustainability in an interconnected world6cp; 3 hpw (Spring Session); Availability: all enrolled UTS undergraduate students
+95003 TD: Sustainability in an interconnected world6cp; 3 hours per week on average (Spring Session); 1.5 hour of plenary content per week + 3 hour seminar every second week; Availability: all enrolled UTS undergraduate students

 These requisites may not apply to students in certain courses.

 There are course requisites for this subject.
 See access conditions.